Facebook relaxes its ban on some cryptocurrency advertisements

-Facebook today softened its stats on cryptocurrency ads by allowing a select few pre-approved advertisers to run advertisements on the network.
+Facebook today softened its stance on cryptocurrency ads by allowing a select few pre-approved advertisers to run advertisements on the network.

 Facebook, in January, banned all ads that promoted financial products and services.
 Included in the ban were products frequently associated with misleading or deceptive promotional practices, such as initial coin offerings (ICOs) and various incentive schemes by more established digital currencies.